Need to Hire a Professional Painting Company Points to Consider!

 3. What Is the Painting Process?

 Ask the painting company what their process is.
-Find out what the preparation will be, what the priming and finishing coats will be for the specific surface they will be working on.
+Find out what the preparation will be, what type of primer and finishing coats to be used will be specific to the surface they will be working on.
 A professional painting company in the Greater Vancouver area should have a written process that will explain what they will do from the preparation to the final coat.

 4. How Will Your Home Be Protected?